vichua2006/personal-site/public/posts/moth-ablaze.md

 slug: "moth-ablaze"
 ---

-a moth born in darkness, yearns for the warmth of light, even at the cost of setting itself ablaze.
+a moth born in darkness yearns for the warmth of light, even at the cost of setting itself ablaze.